Try These Global Holiday Food Traditions in Minneapolis

 This ubiquitous wintertime drink—typically a combination of milk and/or cream, eggs, sugar, and spices, often with a splash or two of rum, brandy, or bourbon—can be enjoyed in many different ways in Minneapolis.
 Sebastian Joe’s scoops eggnog ice cream as fall gets chillier, Caribou Coffee can sweeten your cold brew with eggnog cold foam, Sift Gluten Free will be offering celiac-friendly eggnog cupcakes for holiday pre-orders, and Cardigan Donuts and Glam Doll Donuts have been known to fry up eggnog-filled bismarks and eggnog crullers, respectively.
 To lean into the boozier side of the holiday tradition, pop into Hola Arepa for an Horchata Eggnog cocktail made with rice and coconut milk with plenty of festive spices.

-Eastern European Snacks and Treats (Ukraine, Poland, and Beyond)
+Eastern European Snacks and Treats (Ukraine, Poland and Beyond)

 Northeast Minneapolis favorite Kramarczuk's Deli transforms into a winter wonderland around the holidays, featuring Eastern European Christmas specials of all kinds—seasonal sweet cheese pierogi by the dozen, pfeffernusse cookies, plus a giftable selection of imported chocolates, marzipan fruits, and other edible delights.